Zirxlos/Zirxlos/README.md

 I am Shawn Ives, a trained material scientist who wants to move to the world of IT.
 I have always been interest in CS and always was trying to troubleshoot my computer from a young age.
 During my studies, I had experience with some scientifical programming language like Maple and Scilab and I was always keen on using them in university projects.
-Somehow, I did not make the connection yet that I really enjoyed programming.

 ### What I am currently doing to learn